Minimum catch sizes for fish in Norway

 Effective from 2026-01-01

-Current minimum sizes for the most common species in tourist sea fishing in Norway: North of 62°N (Nordland, Troms, Finnmark, Trøndelag): - Cod (Gadus morhua): 44 cm outside 4 nautical miles, 55 cm inside 4 nautical miles - Saithe (Pollachius virens): no minimum size - Haddock (Melanogrammus aeglefinus): 40 cm - Halibut (Hippoglossus hippoglossus): 84 cm - Redfish (Sebastes spp.): 30 cm outside 12 nautical miles, 32 cm inside 12 nautical miles - Wolffish (Anarhichas lupus): no minimum size - Ling (Molva molva): 60 cm - Pollack (Pollachius pollachius): no minimum size South of 62°N (Vestland, Rogaland, Southern Norway, Eastern Norway): - Cod: 40 cm - Saithe: no minimum size - Haddock: 32 cm - Halibut: 84 cm (note: targeted halibut fishing is prohibited south of 62°N) - Pollack: no minimum size Minimum sizes refer to total length measured from snout to tail tip.
+Current minimum sizes for the most common species in tourist sea fishing in Norway: North of 62°N (Nordland, Troms, Finnmark, Trøndelag): - Cod (Gadus morhua): 44 cm outside 4 nautical miles, 55 cm inside 4 nautical miles - Saithe (Pollachius virens): no minimum size - Haddock (Melanogrammus aeglefinus): 40 cm - Halibut (Hippoglossus hippoglossus): 84 cm minimum, 200 cm maximum – fish over 2 m must be released - Greenland halibut (Reinhardtius hippoglossoides): 45 cm - Redfish (Sebastes spp.): 30 cm outside 12 nautical miles, 32 cm inside 12 nautical miles - Wolffish (Anarhichas lupus): no minimum size - Ling (Molva molva): no minimum size for recreational fishing (60 cm applies to commercial) - Pollack (Pollachius pollachius): no minimum size - Cusk (Brosme brosme): no minimum size South of 62°N (Vestland, Rogaland, Southern Norway, Eastern Norway): - Cod: 40 cm - Saithe: no minimum size - Haddock: 32 cm - Halibut: targeted halibut fishing prohibited year-round south of 62°N - Pollack: no minimum size Other species (apply along the entire coast unless noted): - Whiting (Merlangius merlangus): 32 cm - Hake (Merluccius merluccius): 30 cm - Plaice (Pleuronectes platessa): 27 cm west and north of Lindesnes, 29 cm east of Lindesnes - Monkfish (Lophius piscatorius): 60 cm when fishing with nets (no minimum for rod/line) - Mackerel (Scomber scombrus): no minimum size for recreational fishing Minimum sizes refer to total length measured from snout to tail tip.
+Halibut also has a maximum of 200 cm – fish over 2 m must be released due to environmental toxin levels.

 Who does this apply to?